Steve Abel: Activism

-Involvement in politics
+Political career

 At the 1999 general election he stood as a list candidate as well as in the Titirangi electorate as a Green Party candidate, but was not elected.
 At the next election in 2002 he was again unsuccessful as a list candidate and in the seat of Mangere.
 In February 2020, Steve Abel announced that he would be contesting the New Lynn electorate as a Green Party candidate during the 2020 general election.
 During the 2020 election that was held on 17 October, Abel came third place with a final result of 3,701 votes.
 On preliminary results, Abel was ranked one place too low to enter Parliament on the Green party list, but took part in the induction for new MPs in case he was elected after the counting of special votes.
 The Greens' share of the party vote increased when the final results were released, but not enough to bring Abel into Parliament.

+He contested New Lynn again at the 2023 New Zealand general election.
+While he failed to capture New Lynn, Abel was elected to Parliament on the party list.

+In late November 2023, Abel assumed the Green Party's agriculture, animal welfare, food safety, Māori-Crown relations: Te Arawhiti, Just Transitions, resources and racing spokesperson portfolios.
+In May 2025, he introduced a member's bill to apply New Zealand animal welfare standards to imported agricultural products, including prohibitions on the use of battery cages and gestation crates.

+During the 2023 Israel-Hamas war, Abel attended a Palestinian solidarity rally where he joined fellow Green MPs Chlöe Swarbrick, Ricardo Menéndez March and Darleen Tana in chanting "From the river to the sea, Palestine will be free."